cbrennanpoole/preamble-project/README.md

 ## Welcome to Preamble-Project.
 ---
 > The precursor to a feasible dream.
-On the precipice of these Twenty 20 times.

 ![2028](https://user-images.githubusercontent.com/50818414/69528870-12bcb480-0f3d-11ea-8222-d35717ff2e66.jpg "Designed by vectorpouch / Freepik.
 Please note: This is a real-time build.
 Errors exist.
 Please feel free to assist in correcting.
 By all means, if anything on here can be disproven, you are invited to engage in a mature and objective discussion.")